matrixinfer-ai/kthena/docs/proposal/vllm-kv-connector-architecture.md

 # Proposal: Enhanced Architecture for vLLM KV Connectors

+## Goals

+- **Support Mainstream vLLM KV Connectors**: Natively support various KV cache transfer mechanisms in vLLM, including `LMCache`, `NIXL`, and `MooncakeStore`.
+- **Pluggable and Extensible Architecture**: Design a flexible architecture that allows for the easy addition of future KV connectors from vLLM or other inference engines like SGLang with minimal changes to the core logic.
+- **User-Defined Configuration**: Enable users to specify the desired KV connector type on a per-model basis through the `ModelServer` CRD.
+- **Decouple KV Transfer from Routing Logic**: Isolate the specifics of KV cache management from the primary request routing flow to improve modularity and maintainability.
+- **Enhance System Resilience**: Improve error handling and observability for the KV cache transfer process.

+## Non-Goals

+- **Support for Other Inference Engines**: This proposal is focused exclusively on integrating with vLLM.
+While the architecture is designed to be extensible, direct support for other inference engines is out of scope for this initial implementation.
+- **Implementation of Custom KV Cache Mechanisms**: The goal is to integrate with *existing* KV cache connectors provided by vLLM, not to develop a new KV cache system.
+- **Modification of vLLM Internals**: This architecture works with vLLM as it is and does not propose any changes to vLLM's internal implementation.
+- **Automatic Connector Selection**: The selection of a KV connector is a manual process configured by the user in the CRD.
+The system will not automatically detect or select the optimal connector.

 ## 1. Introduction

 This document proposes an enhanced architecture for handling KV Connectors in the MatrixInfer gateway.
 The current implementation for PD (Prefill-Decode) disaggregated routing is based on a simple two-step HTTP request process, which is insufficient to support the diverse KV cache transfer mechanisms available in vLLM.